patrykjakimczyk/cookie_app/README.md

 # Cookie - managing household pantry, shopping lists and planning meals

-It's a web app used for managing pantry and supporting shopping and food preparation in your household.
+It's a web app used for managing pantry as well as supporting shopping and food preparation in your household.
 The main functionalities are: keeping track of the items you own using a pantry, creating shopping lists, managing a group of household members, viewing ready-made recipes and planning meals using a calendar.
 The web app is built using Angular that communicates with a monolithic REST API, which is built using Spring Boot.
 The API connects to the PostgreSQL database to store the data.

 ## Used technologies, frameworks and libraries